shashank-iitj/phdataviz/README.md

 ## Summary

+####Launching your product on Producthunt, a popular site for startups to showcase their product on weekend makes more sense.

 This visualization is based on collecting data from Producthunt API from last year.
 The primary idea is to showcase the subtle difference which happens if you launch a product on weekend vs weekdays.
+Seeing the graph you would notice that on weekends there are fewer products launched compared to weekdays but they receive more median votes.

 ## Design